 Area Required Units

 Total 51

 1. Core Competencies 15

 2. Historical Foundations 6

 3. Mathematics & Natural Sciences 6

 4. Religion & Philosophy 6

-5. Social & Behavioural Sciences 6
+5. Social & Behavioral Sciences 6

 6. Humanities 6

 7. Wellness 2

 8. Service Learning 1

 9. Capstone in General Education 3

-Skill Building
+Transitional Skill Building

-Based on an evaluation of entrance assessments, some or all of the following skill-building courses may be required.
+Based on an evaluation of entrance assessments, some or all of the following transitional skill-building courses may be required.
 If required, these courses must be completed before the respective Core Competency.
-While these courses are precollegiate in content, if a student's major has a general elective requirement, ENGL 100 courses may be applied toward that requirement.
+If a student's major has a general elective requirement, ENGL 100 courses may be applied toward that requirement.